 Some have described the cy pres doctrine, as applied to civil litigation, as a slush fund.
-If individual class members can be identified through reasonable effort, and the distributions are sufficiently large to make individual distributions economically viable, settlement proceeds should be distributed directly to individual class members.

 They say it is nothing more than a means to take undistributed funds in a class action suit and award them to a third party unrelated to the suit.
 They claim it is an unconstitutional process.
 They believe it is a bane on the American justice system - representing that which it is trying to deter.